Albany Hill: Albany Hill Fire

-A few volunteer groups work on and near the hill.
+Currently, the City's Public Works and Fire Departments monitor safety on the Hill.
+In 2021, the Richmond-based nonprofit Urban Tilth was awarded a contract to maintain the creeks and open space.
+In addition, several volunteer groups work on and near the hill.
 Friends of Albany Hill has worked to maintain and increase native vegetation on the hill itself by removing non-native invasive plants.
 The Friends have also educated the public about the natural and cultural significance of the hill, monitor the wintering site for the monarch butterfly migration and trail improvement projects, and in the 1990s they helped bring privately held parcels into city hands.
-Friends of Five Creeks has done extensive restoration along Cerrito and Middle Creeks and adjoining groves and meadows at the foot of the hill.
+Friends of Albany Hill Friends of Five Creeks has done extensive restoration along Cerrito and Middle Creeks and adjoining groves and meadows at the foot of the hill.
 A new group,TASH (Tending the Ancient Shoreline Hill), formed in 2018 to continue habitat restoration and environmental education on Albany Hill, holds monthly work parties.

 Lions Club cross

-A 20-foot cross stands near the summit of Albany Hill.
-The cross was erected by the Albany Lions Club in 1971 on then-private land, subject to an easement allowing for maintenance by the Lions Club.
+A 20-foot cross was erected near the summit of Albany Hill.
+This was done by the Albany Lions Club in 1971 on then-private land, subject to an easement allowing for maintenance by the Lions Club.
 The land was obtained by the City of Albany in 1973.
-The cross is illuminated by the Lions Club on Christmas, Easter, and other occasions such as the anniversary of the September 11 attacks.
+The cross was illuminated by the Lions Club on Christmas, Easter, and other occasions such as the anniversary of the September 11 attacks.

 The cross has been subject to disputes regarding the Lions Club easement and the legality of a Christian symbol displayed on public land.
 In 2016, the city cut off power to the cross for several months, citing safety concerns regarding the electrical wiring.
 In June 2018, a federal judge ruled the display unconstitutional, requiring that the city remove the cross or sell the parcel on which it stands.
+The cross was removed by the city on June 8, 2023 in accordance with a court order.
+The appeal filed by the Lions Club was denied.
+A motion filed with the federal court was also denied.
+A final settlement came in October 2024 whereby the city agreed to pay the Lions Club $1.53 million for the easement.

 Proposed Development of the West Side of the Hill

-In January 2020, a development of 48 mansions up the west side of Albany Hill, facing the Golden Gate, was proposed by Trumark Homes.
-A public petition ("Save Albany Hill Park") was created online to entice City Hall to block the project.
+In January 2020, a development of 96 residences on private property zoned for residential use on the west side of Albany Hill, facing the Golden Gate, was proposed by Trumark Homes.